Shoulder Embolization

 Here’s how it works:

-• Chronic pain conditions like frozen shoulder and calcific tendinopathy often develop excess blood vessels and nerve endings around the joint.
+- Chronic pain conditions like frozen shoulder, calcific tendinopathy, and arthritis often develop excess blood vessels which stimulate nerve endings around the joint.

-• In embolization, we use a tiny catheter to inject microscopic particles that safely block these abnormal vessels, reducing pain and allowing healing to begin.
+- In embolization, we use a tiny catheter to inject medication directly into these blood vessels that safely block these abnormal vessels, reducing pain and allowing healing to begin.

 Benefits of Shoulder Embolization